 When you ignore your emotions, they intensify and take control over your life.
 Negative emotions that are not addressed can be as damaging to your physical and psychological health as an illness you refuse to treat.

 The first step in changing negative emotions is to acknowledge they exist.
-Once you recognize and accept your negative emotions, you are ready to change them.
+Once you recognise and accept your negative emotions, you are ready to change them.

 Feelings of not being good enough